carlpadilla/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+   Answer: A function that converts a given big phone number to a small practical integer value.
+The mapped integer value is used as an index in the hash table.
+In simple terms, a hash function maps a big number or string to a small integer that can be used as the index in the hash table.

 2. Collision resolution
+   Answer: When two items hash to the same slot, we must have a systematic method for placing the second item in the hash table.
+This process is called collision resolution. collision resolution process is referred to as open addressing in that it tries to find the next open slot or address in the hash table.
+By systematically visiting each slot one at a time, we are performing an open addressing technique called linear probing.

 3. Performance of basic hash table operations
+   Answer: Search‎: ‎O(1), Algorithm‎: ‎Average, Insert‎: ‎O(1), and Space‎: ‎O(n)

 4. Load factor
+   Answer: The load factor is the number of keys stored in the hash table divided by the capacity.
+The size should be chosen so that the load factor is less than 1.

 5. Automatic resizing
 6. Various use cases for hash tables
+   Answer:
+   Storing anything where you need access based on a non integer Storing anything where you need sparse storage even based on an integer.
+   Storing anything where there is no need to access data in the order the data is inserted (see note below).
+   Storage where insertion and access both need to be fast.
+   Storage where uniqueness is useful.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.